 Cloud computing is growing very rapidly and today also it is a big subject of research.
-The Cloud Computing will soon capture the whole lot of industries.
-There is so much of scope in the cloud that today most of the companies are going toward the adoption of cloud and implementing in there several projects.
+The Cloud Computing’s future is very bright soon capture even more enterprises and industries.
+The scope in the cloud is greatly broadned that today most of the companies are adopting the cloud for there companies and are implementing in there various projects.

-For Example, Microsoft has committed 90% of its $9.6 billion R&D budget to its cloud called Microsoft Azure.
+For Example: Microsoft has allocated (2011) $9.6 billion which 90% of its R&D budget for its cloud called Microsoft Azure.

 Cloud Computing Future

-In few years there will be no need of powerful high-end computers in homes or offices as people can do high performing task through a simple software which is connected through servers which are located far from us in the data centers.
+In a decade or so the need for high-end computers in homes or offices or workplaces would be reduced.
+This is because people could do high performance tasks (such as editing etc.) through a simple software which is connected through servers which are located far from us in the data centers.